 Residence permits for workers are based on the fact that you have already a job and your employer is part of the procedure to get you the work permit and/or residence permit.
 (Please consult your HR department).

 The employer applies for a Single Permit.
 This is a permit that entitles the foreign national to stay and work in the Netherlands.
 The Single Permit combines the residence permit and the TWV.

 The IND asks advice from the Netherlands Employees Insurance Agency (UWV) about the labour market aspect.
 UWV assesses the request for advice based on the criteria according the Directive.
-The IND takes a decision on the basis of the advice of UWV.
-If the decision is positive and the Single Permit is issued, the IND will inform you accordingly.
+The IND takes a decision based on the advice of UWV.
+If the decision is positive and the Single Permit is issued, your will be informed by the IND.
 Residence permits are only applicable if the stay is longer than 3 months.
 If residing in the Netherlands for less than 4 months or working as a cross border worker (living outside the Netherlands and working in the Netherlands) other rules apply.

-Residence purposes for non-EU expats which are dealt with in the Expat Center Zeeland are: (Please double click for detailed information)
+Residence purposes for non-EU expats which are handled in the Expat Center Zeeland are: (Please double click for detailed information)

 - Highly Skilled Migrant